Liyana Fizi: Estrella

 Liyana was one of the founding members of Malaysian band together with Adzwan Ani, Estrella during its formation in 2007 where she was the lead vocalist and rhythm guitarist.
 The band's debut eponymous studio album was released on 28 December 2007 under Laguna Records (now Laguna Music).
 The songs "Stay", "Ternyata", and "Take it Slow" were released as singles with music videos.
 Liyana left the band after her contract with the band and the label ended in 2009.
 Since then, she has been performing as a solo artist.

 Solo career

 After Estrella was disbanded in 2009, Liyana decided to continue her solo career and set up her own publishing company, Liyana Fizi Music Publishing.
 In September 2011, her first solo album Between the Lines was launched at Bentley Music Mutiara Damansara with "Light Writing" as its first single.

+Other performances

+Liyana acted in the musical comedy film Kami Histeria (2014) directed by Shamyl Othman as an invited actress.

+Personal life

+Liyana married photographer Firdaus Karim on September 30, 2013.
+The couple tied the knot on September 14, 2013, which coincided with her 30th birth anniversary.

 Personal life

 Liyana married Zulfadly Helmi on 25 March 2018.